Luca Delle Monache

 About the research

-Atmospheric rivers (ARs) are severe winter storms affecting the West Coast of the United States.
-ARs decrease the safety of roadways bringing heavy rainfall, ice, and snow to the roads, increasing accidents, delays, and travel time.
-How can the costs of ARs to the transportation sector be quantified?
-How could AR forecasts be used to reduce these costs?
+Atmospheric rivers (ARs) are severe winter storms affecting the West Coast of the US.
+ARs decrease the safety of roadways, bringing heavy rainfall and winds, ice, and snow to the roads and increasing crashes, delays, and travel time.